 - Flee danger: zero normally, maximum if threat detected

-Steering and Navigation in 2D
+Steering and navigation in 2D

-• Wander: Natural-looking random movement
+• Wander: Produce natural-looking random movement.

-• Separation: Keep distance from other NPCs
+• Separation: Keep distance from other NPCs.

 Sight